footworkjs/footwork-documentation/docs/collection-usage.md

 !!!
 Note
     You can animate any of the native view model types ([viewModel](viewModel-animation.md)/[dataModel](dataModel-animation.md)/[router](router-animation.md#animating-routers)) within a collection.

-### Using A component
+### Component

-Animating a collections contents with declarative components works in the same way as it does with a view model.
+Similarly, we can use [component animation](component-animation.md) capabilities in the same way as we do with a declarative viewModel.

 First lets update the main view to render a `grocery-item` *component* for each item in the collection: